 Several Learning Management Systems (LMS), textbook publishers, and MOOCs are also leveraging TTS by applying it to their services, providing a more audio-interactive blended learning experience for students.

 In Asian markets such as India, China, Australia, Japan, South Korea, Indonesia, and Singapore, TTS services have been able to penetrate the consumer sector, with wide adoption of voice-activated technology in daily life.
 But while AI-enabled TTS has been deployed in public airports and ATMs, the surge can also be witnessed in the private sector, especially in the form of cloud-based TTS solutions.
 The scalability and applicability of these cloud applications has grown interest in APAC-based SaaS enterprises, with companies integrating branded AI Voices into their products to build personalized user experiences.

-The TTS industry may be packed, but LOVO differentiates itself with its user-friendly platform and industry-leading HD synthesis technology.
-LOVO not only includes over 180 voices in 34 languages for content creators to choose from, it also allows users to easily integrate TTS with their APIs, and build natural-sounding clones of their voice with just 15 minutes of recording data.
+The TTS industry may be packed, but Genny differentiates itself with its user-friendly platform and industry-leading HD synthesis technology.
+It not only includes over 400 voices in 100 languages for content creators to choose from, it also allows users to easily integrate TTS with their APIs, and build natural-sounding clones of their voice with just 5 minutes of recording data.

 Not sure how to use Genny or AI voiceover tools yet?
 Check out these blogs!

 – A Guide to Using AI Tools in Your Content Creation Flow